 - Recommend that a party be added to the dispute, or removed from the dispute

-- Help the applicant describe that they want
+- Help the applicant describe what they want

 - Help the parties to figure out what evidence is needed and exchange that evidence with the other parties

 What if we can’t resolve the dispute in Facilitation?

 What is a dispute withdrawal?

 An applicant who starts a dispute with the CRT but decides not to go ahead with it will need to request a withdrawal.
 A withdrawal doesn’t actually count as a resolution.

 What is a dismissal?